 Bonampak Ruin Site, is an abandoned stone city built by the Mayans between the 5th and 10th centuries AD near the Usamacinta River and the border with Guatemala in Mexico's southern most State of Chiapas.

 Bonampak was once an important Mayan political center allied with nearby Yaxchilan.
 The Mayan inhabitants abandoned the city around 1000 AD.

 From the city of Palenque, collectivos and tour buses make the two and a half hour trip to Bonampak and Yaxchilan.
 Tours also leave Palenque and follow a different road for the cascades of Agua Azule and for San Cristobal de las Casas.
 On that road, half way between Palenque and San Cristobal, the Mayan Ruin of Tonina can be reached from the town of Ocosingo which also has an ADO terminal.

-The house he and his wife lived in is now museum and guest house for visitors
+The house he and his wife lived in is now a museum and guest house for visitors

-ADO Bus service reaches san Cristobal from many city's including Mexico's Tapa terminal and Norte
+ADO Bus service reaches San Cristobal from many city's including Mexico City's s Tapa terminal and Norte Terminal

 Mayan Ruins Trips